Gluten Free Baked Salt and Vinegar Cod Recipe

 The crushed chips give the fish a nice crunch and a fried feel to it despite the healthy baking and the salt and vinegar flavor is reminiscent of fish and chips.
 I used the 40% less fat salt and vinegar chips from Cape Cod which made me feel even better about the whole thing.
 Yep, genius!

-Before I get to the recipe, here are a few photos of our road trip I snapped with my phone (btw if you have an iPhone, let’s connect with Instagram, its slightly addictive but soooo much fun!
+Before I get to the Gluten Free Baked Salt and Vinegar Cod recipe, here are a few photos of our road trip I snapped with my phone (btw if you have an iPhone, let’s connect with Instagram, its slightly addictive but soooo much fun!
 I’m @simplyglutenfree)

 So tell me – what is your favorite road trip snack?

-2 ½ cups gluten free kettle cooked salt and vinegar potato chips (a 2-ounce bag), crushed
+- 2 ½ cups gluten free kettle cooked salt and vinegar potato chips - (2-ounce bag), crushed

 Prepare the sauce by combining the ¾ cup Vegenaise, garlic, lemon juice, agave, ½ teaspoon salt, ¼ teaspoon pepper and minced chives in a mixing bowl.
 Grate the peeled cucumber into a paper towel and squeeze out all the juice.
 Stir into the sauce mixture, place in a serving dish, cover and refrigerate until serving time.
 Can be made a day or two ahead.